andrew121410/Limonium/README.md

 Extra arguments
 1. --o `The path of where the jar should go Example: --o /mc-servers/hub/Paper.jar`
 2. --serverjars.com `When this argument is used it will download the jar from` [ServerJars.com](https://serverjars.com/) `instead`
+3. --backup `Easy way to backup your server.
+Example: --backup survival . /survival-backups/`
-2. --self-update `Updates limonium if there is a new version available`
+4. --self-update `Updates limonium if there is a new version available`

 ```
 ./limonium paper 1.19.3